 Ohio v.
 Clark, 576 US ___ (2015)

-Whether, consistent with the Confrontation Clause of the Sixth Amendment, statements made by a child to a teacher are admissible in court without the opportunity for cross-examination.
+Whether consistent with the Confrontation Clause of the Sixth Amendment, statements made by a child to a teacher are admissible in court without the opportunity for cross-examination.

 In the unanimous opinion, authored by Justice Alito and joined by Chief Justice Roberts and Justices Kennedy, Breyer, Sotomayor, and Kagan, the court reasoned that the statements made by the child to his teacher were not to gather evidence or testimony for trial.
 Thus the collection of these statements by teachers and the subsequent admission at trial was permitted.
-The spontaneous and informal nature of the discussion with the teacher, the lack of law enforcement involvement during the questioning by the teacher, historical allowance for admission at common law as well as the age of the child all contributed to the court’s reasoning to allow the admission of the child’s testimony at trial.
+The spontaneous and informal nature of the discussion with the teacher, the lack of law enforcement involvement during the questioning by the teacher, the historical allowance for admission at common law as well as the age of the child all contributed to the court’s reasoning to allowing the admission of the child’s testimony at trial.

 Opinion and Comments

 The justices in the majority, relying heavily on Davis v.
 Washington, 547 U.S. 813 (2006) and Michigan v.
 Bryant, 562 U. S. 344 (2011), took the position that the gathering of the information from the child was not predominantly testimonial but was in response to an “ongoing emergency” and thus was not predominantly to create a testimonial record.
-They also noted that the informal nature of the discussion with the child was an indicium of the teacher’s attempt to understand a potentially dangerous situation instead of gathering evidence for future prosecution.
+They also noted that the informal discussion with the child indicated the teacher’s attempt to understand a potentially dangerous situation instead of gathering evidence for future prosecution.
 While the Court noted that just because the statements weren’t made to law enforcement doesn’t preclude their exclusion from evidence, the fact that the gathering of the statements was not intended for prosecution and was not to a law enforcement officer was a critical factor in their findings.

 The Court also noted that mandatory reporter laws do not necessarily make these statements evidence gathered in anticipation of prosecution and thus subject to the Confrontation Clause, rejecting Clark’s primary argument for their exclusion.

-While Justices Scalia and Thomas concurred in the court’s judgment, they did not concur in the opinion and wrote separate opinions.
+While Justices Scalia and Thomas concurred with the court’s judgment, they did not concur with the opinion and wrote separate opinions.
 Both noted that the Court’s opinion did not go far enough in defining the criteria by which they should be allowed to be included as evidence.
 Scalia goes one step further, noting that the Sixth Amendment should place the burden of proof on the prosecution for inclusion when a defendant challenges evidence.